QFax/indiana2/project_plan.md

 - The proxy will authenticate incoming requests using one of the following methods, in order of precedence:
     1.  **`x-goog-api-key` Header:** Check if the header is present and its value matches one of the round-robin keys or a dedicated authentication key.
     2.  **`key` Query Parameter:** If the header is not present or doesn't match, check for a `key` query parameter and validate its value.
+- The key rotation will proceed independently of the key used for client authentication.
 - The `key` query parameter will always be stripped from the request before it is forwarded to the Gemini API.
+The rest of the path and query parameters will be preserved.

 ### 2.4.
 Usage Reporting
 - A JSON endpoint will be available at a configurable subpath (e.g., `/status`).